MattStypa/blego/README.md

 npx blego new my-project
 ```

-This will create a new directory with a basic Blego project already set up.
-You can replace `my-project` with any directory name you would like.
+This will create a new directory with a simple Blego project already set up.
+You can replace `my-project` with any directory name you like.

 ## Building a project
 ```sh
 npx blego build
 ```

-This will build your project and save the output to the `dist` directory.
+This will build your project and save it to the `dist` directory.

 ## Serving a project
 ```sh